MarkMichon1/BitGlitter-Python/README.md

 that, and neither do the people you're sharing with.

 In closing, know the environment the video will be used in to ensure success in reading it.

+# Acknowledgements
+Thank you to Tanmay Mishra for giving me guidance during planning of the library, as well as its initial development.
+A big thank you to Jack Robison as well for his continued advice.

 # MIT License
 © 2019 - ∞ Mark Michon